Loading...

 The conflict in Iran remains at the forefront of investors’ attention, with market sentiment continuing to be driven by developments in the Middle East.
 Despite a willingness from both sides to negotiate, a resolution has been elusive.
 Uncertainty surrounding the conflict’s trajectory and its impact on energy markets continues to add complexity to an already challenging macroeconomic environment.
 The primary macroeconomic risk stems from the possibility of a prolonged disruption to energy flows through the Strait of Hormuz, a critical chokepoint through which roughly 20% of global oil supply transits.
 Whilst we expect tensions to moderate over time, the pace of de-escalation will be key for structural energy market pricing.

 Despite these risks, our macroeconomic outlook remains relatively optimistic with risks tilted to the downside.
 The US economy remains central to our global outlook for 2026.
-We believe the economy can absorb elevated energy prices, in line with what we observed in 2023 and 2024, with the most likely outcome being a reacceleration of growth driven by technology-led productivity gains.
-We continue to expect US inflation to moderate, although elevated energy costs have delayed the timeline, and we believe the Fed will have scope to ease policy later in the year.
+We believe it will be able to absorb elevated energy prices, in line with what we have observed in 2023 and 2024, with the most likely outcome being a reacceleration of growth driven in part by technology-led productivity gains.
+We continue to expect US inflation to moderate, although elevated energy costs have delayed the timeline, and we believe the Fed is likely to be on hold this year and have scope to ease policy next year.
 Stickier inflation nonetheless remains a risk to this central view.

 Outside the US, most developed economies are expected to remain resilient, supported by moderate growth and declining inflation, with Japan representing a notable exception as gradual policy tightening continues.
 That said, the conflict in the Middle East introduces upside risks to inflation in Europe, where the effects are likely to be amplified by the continent’s reliance on energy imports.